fionkong/pdsnd_github/README.md

 ### Project Title
 Replace the Project Title
-GitHub Project - GITHUB commands
+GitHub Project: GITHUB commands

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does 3rd homework assignment

 ### Files used
 Include the files used